Wulf/nodehun/readme.md

 Warning on Versions
 -------------------
-tldr; NPM verssion 2.x.x and 1.x.x have the same method signature, but 2.x.x is for node v0.12.0 and greater.
-Version 0.x.x is a different set of method signatures, don't use it.
-Node 2.x.x and 1.x.x will be kept at parity for a while, but 0.x.x is now deprecated.

-The current version of nodehun, 2.x.x doesn't change any method signatures but will not work on any version of node prior to 0.12.0.
-Version 1.XX.XX has the same method signatures as 2.x.x, but works on node prior to 0.12.0, it also  supports some different method signature than the earlier versions (0.XX.XX).
-The method signatures differ when an earlier version passed the first argument as a success parameter of the method, when really an error should be null or passed if something went wrong.
+The method signatures of version 0.XX.XX differs from the current versions.
+The first argument in these versions was a success parameter, when really an error should be null or passed if something went wrong.
 Here is an example of how they would differ:

 ```js
 //0.XX.XX version: